colleen547/VBA-challenge/README.md

 <b>VBA scripting is used to analyze real stock market data.</b></div>

 <b>DETAILS</b><br>
-A script was created to loop through all the stocks for one year and output the following information.
+A script was created to loop through all the stocks for one year and output the following information.<br>

 The ticker symbol.
 Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.